PabloMGarcia/C-project/README.md

-# GUI with tab to manage data system
+# GUI with tabs in C# to manage data system